icgood/continuous-docs/README.md

 started turning these docstrings into beautiful, hosted HTML, updated every time you push to GitHub.

+To see an example, check out the GitHub Pages for [this project](http://icgood.github.io/continuous-docs/), generated using the instructions in this tutorial!

 ## Setting Up Your Project

 ### Installation